 - Course activities should encourage thinking critically about topics such as power, inequality, marginality, and social movements, and support effective cross-cultural communication skills.

-These three credits will simultaneously satisfy other Area of Knowledge requirements and do not add to the total number of credits you need to graduate.
+These three credits will simultaneously satisfy other Area of Inquiry requirements and do not add to the total number of credits you need to graduate.
 Only students entering the University in Autumn of 2014 (or later) must meet the requirement.